 In many countries small and medium-sized enterprises (SMEs) account for the lion's share of employment and output and are important drivers of innovation and growth (Haltiwanger, Jarmin and Miranda, 2013; Acemoglu et al., 2018).
-However, as the Covid-19 pandemic once again demonstrates, economic and financial crises are particularly challenging for these firms.
+However, as the Covid-19 pandemic once again demonstrates, downturns are particularly challenging for SMEs.
 Their activities tend to be less diversified and downsizing is often difficult, making them more vulnerable to a sudden fall in demand.
 They also typically require more screening and monitoring by lenders, so banks tend to cut credit to SMEs more aggressively during crises (Chodorow-Reich, 2014; Chodorow-Reich et al., 2021; Greenwald, Krainer and Pascal, 2020).
-And when they do so, they are less able to switch to other types of external funding and have to rely on internal sources of finance instead (Iyer et al., 2014; Cingano, Manaresi and Sette, 2016).
+And when they do so, SMEs are less able to switch to other types of external funding and have to rely on internal sources of finance instead (Iyer et al., 2014; Cingano, Manaresi and Sette, 2016).
 This suggests that SMEs are particularly dependent on their cash buffers during downturns and that their cash holdings can affect the speed at which economies recover.

 Yet we still know surprisingly little about the role cash buffers play when SMEs are hit by a shock.
 In this paper, we shed light on this issue by studying how cash holdings at the onset of the global financial crisis affected the investment behavior of SMEs during the crisis and the subsequent recovery period.
-Using balance sheet data for a large sample of UK SMEs, we find that having cash at hand enabled SMEs, particularly younger and smaller ones, to maintain their capital stock during the crisis when industry rivals had to reduce theirs.
-This gave initial cash-rich firms an advantage when the recovery set in, leading to a persistent investment gap between cash-rich and cash-poor firms which grew over the seven years following the shock.
-Competition dynamics and borrowing constraints affecting cash-rich and cash-poor SMEs differently seem to drive this amplification effect.
+We use balance sheet data for a large sample of UK SMEs and introduce a novel strategy to identify the effect of cash exploiting the volatility of firms' cash holdings.
+We find that having cash at hand enabled SMEs, particularly younger and smaller ones, to maintain their capital stock during the crisis when industry rivals had to reduce theirs.
+This advantageous position allowed initially cash-rich firms to invest more when the recovery set in, leading to a persistent investment gap between cash-rich and cash-poor firms which grew over the seven years following the shock.
+Competition dynamics and borrowing constraints affecting cash-rich and cash-poor SMEs differently seem to have contributed to this amplification effect.

 There are several reasons why having cash buffers at the onset of a crisis make it easier for firms to continue to operate and to invest.
 First, cash provides a firm with an internal source of funds when credit conditions tighten, external finance becomes more costly and cash flow declines.
 Second, when asset prices decline cash preserves its value which protects the firm's net worth.
 This reduces lenders' exposure to losses and can prevent a rise of the external finance premium (Bernanke and Gertler, 1989).
 Third, a cash-rich firm does not have to increase its cash holdings for precautionary motives in the wake of a negative shock and can use these funds for investment instead (Almeida, Campello and Weisbach, 2004; Berg, 2018).
 For these reasons, SMEs with ample cash at hand more likely have sufficient funds to replace fixed assets that have depreciated and to seize profitable investment opportunities.
-Their cash-starved rivals by contrast may lack the funds to finance investment and may even struggle to survive.1
+Their cash-starved rivals by contrast may lack the funds to finance investment and may even struggle to survive.

-1While not focusing explicitly on the role of cash, Campello, Graham and Harvey (2010) show that firms that identify themselves as financially constrained during the crisis planned deeper cuts in employment and capital spending, were forgoing otherwise attractive investment opportunities and sold assets in order to fund operations.
+&lt;sup>1While not focusing explicitly on the role of cash, Campello, Graham and Harvey (2010) show that firms that identify themselves as financially constrained during the crisis planned deeper cuts in employment and capital spending, were forgoing otherwise attractive investment opportunities and sold assets in order to fund